 All Staff must not place themselves in a vulnerable position with a child, or behave in a way that harms a child, or commit a criminal offence against or related to a child.

-The School aims to create an environment in which staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+The School aims to create an environment in which Staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 Staff should always have regard for their professional responsibilities and for their conduct to ensure that they uphold the letter and spirit of this Policy in protecting children.
-Staff need to report anything that causes a sense of unease or a 'nagging doubt' to the DSL or to the Head if the concern relates to the DSL.
+Staff need report low level concerns, anything that causes a sense of unease or a 'nagging doubt' to the DSL or to the Head if the concern relates to the DSL.
+Staff are also reminded of the need to self-report.